The Devil Wears Prada (film): Plot

-Andrea "Andy" Sachs is an aspiring journalist newly graduated from Northwestern University.
-Despite her ridicule of the fashion industry, she lands a job as junior personal assistant to Miranda Priestly, the editor-in-chief of Runway magazine, a job that "millions of girls would kill for".
-Andy plans to put up with Miranda's excessive demands and humiliating treatment for one year in the hopes of getting a job as a reporter or writer somewhere else.
+Aspiring journalist Andrea "Andy" Sachs has recently graduated from Northwestern University.
+Despite her lack of knowledge of the fashion industry, she is hired as a junior personal assistant to Miranda Priestly, the editor-in-chief of Runway magazine in New York City.
+Andy decides to tolerate Miranda's abusive treatment until she can use her connections from Runway to find a job more focused on journalism.

-Andy initially fumbles with her job and fits in poorly with her gossipy, fashion-forward co-workers, especially Miranda's senior assistant, Emily Charlton.
-After a dress trial meeting in which Miranda berates her in front of the entire team, she approaches art director Nigel to help her learn the ropes in the world of fashion.
-She begins to dress stylishly and makes an effort to accommodate all of Miranda's whims and fancies, which strains her relationship with her boyfriend Nate, who is frustrated that she is always at Miranda's beck and call.
+Andy fits in poorly with her superficial, fashion-forward co-workers, particularly Miranda's senior assistant, Emily Charlton, and struggles to adjust to the pressures and irrational demands of being Miranda's assistant.
+After Andy fails to arrange for Miranda to be flown back from Miami during a hurricane, Miranda berates her.
+Andy approaches Runway's art director, Nigel, for advice, and he helps her select stylish clothes to wear to work.

-Noticing Andy's changed appearance and commitment, Miranda begins to give her more responsibility and complicated tasks to handle.
-Slowly but surely, Andy becomes more glamorous and absorbs the Runway philosophy.
-Andy gradually outperforms Emily, who is consumed with the thought of attending Paris Fashion Week as Miranda's assistant and, in preparation for the event, attempts extreme diets that are dangerous to her health.
-When Emily is too unwell to remember important details about the guests at a charity benefit, Andy steps in to save Miranda from embarrassment and is rewarded by being asked to replace Emily as Miranda's assistant at the Paris Fashion Week.
-When Andy calls Emily to inform her, the latter is hit by a car.
-Andy relays the news to Emily while she is recovering in the hospital, much to her devastation.
-Nate, angered that Andy has become what she once ridiculed, breaks up with her.
+After noticing Andy's change in appearance and increased commitment to the job, Miranda begins to delegate more complicated and important tasks to her.
+As Andy becomes more glamorous and absorbs the Runway philosophy, she gradually outperforms Emily, who yearns to attend Paris Fashion Week as Miranda's assistant and, in preparation for the event, adheres to extreme diets that endanger her health.

+When Emily arrives to work while sick and forgets important details about the guests at a charity benefit, Andy steps in to save Miranda from embarrassment.
+Miranda then selects Andy to be her assistant at Paris Fashion Week instead of Emily.
+Emily is later hit by a car; while visiting her in the hospital, Andy informs Emily of Miranda's changed plan, and Emily berates Andy for accepting Miranda's offer.
+Andy's boyfriend, Nate, is disappointed that she has become one of the shallow, egoistical women she once ridiculed, and they break up.